Abductor digiti minimi muscle of foot

 Its function is analogous to that of the abductor hallucis muscle from the opposite side of the foot; it maintains the concavity of the foot by supporting the lateral longitudinal arch during walking, running and jumping.

-Learn about the functions of abductor digiti minimi and other lateral plantar muscles with Kenhub’s 3D video tutorial.
+Learn about the functions of abductor digiti minimi and other foot muscles with Kenhub’s learning materials on the topic.